golang/pkgsite/doc/worker.md

 (via `http://localhost:8000/fetch/path/to/package/@v/v1.2.3`), or you can visit the Worker dashboard, and click 'Enqueue from module index'.
 This will enqueue the next N versions from the index for processing.

+## Bypassing license checks

+By default, the worker does not insert readme contents or documentation into the database if we determine that the module or package is not redistributable, based on the licenses it finds in the module zip.
+To bypass the license check, pass the flag `-bypass_license_check`.